wenex-org/cdc-departure/README.md

 To start and run the environment enter this command `docker-compose up -d` (extends with [ReplicaSet MongoDB](https://github.com/wenex-org/cdc-departure/tree/main/mongo-rs)) in your terminal while you located into this project, after that run the command `npm run db:seed` to create `example` MySQL database and the `fortest` table with sample data, then go to the [Kafka Connect](#kafka-connect) section and register connectors.

-Look at your MongoDB to see the existing data in MySQL.
-If you want to manually sink with MongoDB start `sql-to-nosql` app with command `npm run start`.
-As i guess may you want to have bi-directional sink with MySQL, so, run the last source connector [MongoDB Source](#mongodb-source) and sink project with command `npm run start nosql-to-sql`.
+Please look at your MongoDB to see the existing data in MySQL.
+If you want to manually sink with MongoDB start the `sql-to-nosql` app with the command `npm run start`.
+I guess may you want to have a bi-directional sink with MySQL, so, run the last source connector [MongoDB Source](#mongodb-source) and sink the project with the command `npm run start nosql-to-sql`.

 > Note: for safety, you need an attribute or property on both sides of databases we used the `ref` property, this property must be optional it will automatically filled by negotiation between databases.